-Seasonal Line: This one advances against foreseen inventory and accounts receivables.
-It was created in order to help seasonal businesses.
-Loan or revolving are offered.
-Contract Line- Finances the direct labor and material cost associated with performing assignable contracts.
-Loan or revolving terms are offered.
+This one advances against foreseen inventory and accounts receivables.
+It was made in order to help seasonal businesses.
+Loan or revolving are on offer.

-Small Asset-Based Line: This asset-based revolving line of credit of right up to $200,000.
+This is an asset-based revolving line of credit of right up to $200,000.
 This line functions like a standard asset-based line save that some of the more stringent servicing requirements are foregone, if the business can regularly show repayment ability from cash flow for the full amount.

-You can get approved for as much as $350,000.
+You can get approval for as much as $350,000.
 Interest rates vary, with SBA allowing banks to charge as much as 6.5% over their base rate.
 Loans above $25,000 will require collateral.

 Private investors and alternative lenders also offer credit lines.
 These are less complicated to qualify for than conventional SBA loans.
 They also call for much less documentation for approval.
 These alternative SBA credit lines generally call for good personal credit for approval.